mafintosh/torrent-docker/README.md

 Docker images are HUGE.
 A simple `hello world` node app easily takes up `> 600MB` space.
 Downloading/uploading these images can a looong time.

-To fix this `docker-instant` implements a union file system that allows you to mount a docker image shared using bittorrent and boot a container - all in realtime!
+To fix this `torrent-docker` implements a union file system that allows you to mount a docker image shared using bittorrent and boot a container - all in realtime!

 ![whoa](http://i.imgur.com/rfFWukr.gif)